My Search for the Truth about Fibromyalgia

 I did alter a few other things about my diet once I realized how much of a difference diet made to my health.
 Probably the biggest thing was I quit eating sugar – or anything that contained sugar, and I cut way back on anything that was a simple carbohydrate like regular pasta, potatoes, and white rice.

-Edit: I still have not stopped researching this bizarre phenomenon of food allergies causing “fibromyalgia.”
+I have not stopped researching this bizarre phenomenon of food allergies causing “fibromyalgia.”
 I just ran across this study listed on the National Institutes of Health website.
+My personal opinion is that it is very closely linked to leaky gut syndrome, which allows large food particles to pass into the bloodstream, leading to systemic inflammation and high histamine levels.

 The effort was great, but worth it in the end.
 Cleaning up my diet was truly a miracle.